isralennon/MSAAI521/deliverables/Paper.md

 ## Abstract

 Autonomous vehicles require reliable real-time perception systems to detect surrounding objects under various environmental conditions, from clear skies to deep fog, rain, or snow.
 While camera-based detection systems are mature and efficient, they struggle in low-light or poor visibility conditions and lack inherent depth information.
 LiDAR sensors provide superior 3D spatial awareness and are designed to work well even with poor visibility conditions, but it comes with a cost: traditional 3D detection models are computationally intensive and difficult to deploy into a limited resources mobile environment.
 This project investigates a hybrid approach: converting 3D LiDAR point clouds into 2D Bird's-Eye View (BEV) images and training YOLOv12 for efficient object detection.
-Our goal is to demonstrate that this approach combines the besto of both worlds: spatial accuracy of LiDAR with the computational efficiency of 2D detection architectures, achieving real-time performance suitable for a portable autonomous driving system.
+Our goal is to demonstrate that this approach combines the best of both worlds: spatial accuracy of LiDAR with the computational efficiency of 2D detection architectures, achieving real-time performance suitable for a portable autonomous driving system.

 ## 1. Introduction